Meet Boris Cornelissen

 MA Contemporary Art, London, 2013

 Before moving to London, I studied art history and political sciences in the Netherlands, after which I went on to do the Contemporary Art Master’s degree program at Sotheby’s Institute of Art in London.
 Having always wanted to combine my passion for contemporary art with my business interests, I applied for a traineeship at Sotheby’s, where I have been working since I graduated from the Institute in 2013.
-I currently work as a deputy director and specialist in the Contemporary Art department of Sotheby’s in London.
+I currently work as a deputy director and specialist in the Contemporary Art department of Sotheby’s in Hong Kong.

 In what ways does the Master’s degree program in Contemporary Art that you took at Sotheby’s Institute help you in your current role?